And Why Shouldn’t I Hire My 14 Year Old Nephew To Do It For Me?

 To effectively design a website, you need to consider site structure, technology, usability, functionality, conversion, and compatibility with browsers and search engines, as well as the way the site looks.
 The real issue with the misconception of the term “web design” is that we automatically attribute the word “design” to art.
 What you are really doing when you build a website is design (the visual aspects) and development (everything else).
-If you are looking for a web design agency to help you with your site visit www.webwizards.com.au.
+Responsive WordPress design Lansing allows your site to work flawlessly on all devices.

 Design Does Matter

 Before we dive into all the nuts and bolts involved in a website build, I must stress that design is very important.
 The way your website looks can have a direct affect on how well it converts site users into potential customers.
 You need to present the right image, whether that be corporate, professional, boutique or relaxed.
 Coming across the wrong way to your site users can damage any future relationship with them.
 Colors have subliminal affects on our brains, and so does layout.
 I will save the details on this topic for another article, but it’s important to remember that a good website is the result of a multitude of elements done right, including design.

 Choosing The Right Technologies